promised-ai/redpoll-website/content/blog/gamma.md

 # ('h', 0.015325633697621743)

 # Values with high degree of overlap between gamma and hadron class,
-# which will introduce some uncertainty
+# which *should* report higher uncertainty without more information
 c.predict(
     "class",
     given={"fM3Long": 0.0, "fWidth": 10.0},